zcesarrr/redacted/README.md

 ## What's this?
+This is a central repository that contains backend stuff for my upcoming FNaF fangame.
+This will be useful for making changes to game variables, such as characters, and uploading them as patches to update the game without downloading a new client version.<br><br>
 This repository was not intended for the public, but it's easier to make it work that way, and you might like it, so take it!

 ## Contributions